-As far as possible, where people are split into teams or shift groups, fixing these teams or shift groups so that where contact is unavoidable, this happens between the same people.

-Identifying areas where people have to directly pass things to each other, such as shared tools, materials or job instructions, and finding ways to remove direct contact, for example, by using drop-off points or transfer zones.

-For those workers who are required to travel and stay away from home in onsite accommodation, creating fixed groups of workers so that where contact is unavoidable, this happens between the same people.

-Minimising worker congregation at bottlenecks such as timeclocks, entrances and exits and maintaining social distancing during shift handovers.

-You should assist the test and trace service by keeping a temporary record of your staff shift patterns for 21 days and assist NHS Test and Trace with requests for that data if needed.
-This could help contain clusters or outbreaks.
-Further guidance can be found here.
+As far as possible, where workers are split or shift groups, fixing these teams or shift g that where contact is unavoidable, this hap between the same people. roups so Identifying areas where people have to dire things to each other, for example, job inform spare parts, samples, raw materials, and find remove direct contact, such as through the drop-off points or transfer zones. mation, nd ways to You should assist the test and trace service keeping a temporary record of your staff sh for 21 days and assist NHS Test and Trace requests for that data if needed.
+This could contain clusters or outbreaks.
+Further guidafound here. nift patterns e with help